openpowerquality/docusaurus/docs/developerguide-docusaurus.md

   * The docs/ directory cannot contain subdirectories.
 So, all of the documentation must exist as a set of top-level files.
   * AFAIK, the sidebar takes only a list of file names.
 So, each entry in the sidebar corresponds to a single file name.
 If you want your documentation to appear as multiple entries in the sidebar, then you must create multiple documentation markdown files.
   * On a happier note, docusaurus creates a "secondary sidebar" on the right side of the page that essentially provides a table of contents for that page.
-This enable rather lengthy top-level documentation files (see [Mauka documentation](mauka.md) as an example) because its internal structure is presented once you navigate to the page.
+This enables rather lengthy top-level documentation files (see [Mauka documentation](mauka.md) as an example) because its internal structure is presented once you navigate to the page.
   * The docusaurus runtime environment regenerates the documentation each time it notices a file change.
 So, you can save out your file, then refresh the page in your browser to see the changes immediately.

 ## Adding your new documentation to the sidebar